 According to a 2016 study by the EEOC, around 75% of people who experience workplace harassment fail to bring it up with a manager, supervisor, or union representative.
 One major reason is that employees fear that they will be retaliated against at work.
 However, another possible reason for underreporting is that employees who are subjected to inappropriate behavior aren’t clear on when it crosses the line into illegal harassment.

 In today’s society, sexual harassment often takes on more subtle forms.
-Instead of being propositioned for sex or slapped on the butt, a victim might receive suggestive late-night texts, unsolicited discussions of sex, or surprise dates on the pretense of doing work.
+Instead of being propositioned for sex or slapped on the rear end, a victim might receive suggestive late-night texts or images, unwelcome sexually-charged comments, or invitations to meetings that somehow turn into dates.
 These days, sexual harassment is just as likely to happen through emails, social media, or other venues outside of the office.

 Workplace sexual harassment is illegal under Title VII of the Civil Rights Act.
 Title VII, which applies to employers with 15 or more employees, outlaws two types of sexual harassment:

 While quid pro quo harassment is relatively straightforward, hostile work environment claims can be more difficult to detect.
 What types of behaviors qualify as harassment?
 How much is enough to qualify as harassment?
 We provide some guidance below.

 Some workplace conduct is clearly sexual harassment—for example, unwanted kissing, touching of breasts or genitals, butt slapping, rape, other forms of sexual assault, requests for sexual favors, making sexually explicit comments, uninvited massages, sexually suggestive gestures, catcalls, ogling, or cornering someone in a tight space.